If I Win My Personal Injury Lawsuit, Is The Defendant Responsible For Paying My Legal Bills?

 Speak with a Fort Lauderdale Personal Injury Lawyer Today

 If you are involved in a personal injury lawsuit, there are many legal issues that may affect your rights.
 An experienced Delray Beach personal injury attorney can provide you with critical advice and representation.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.